victor-basurto/sitecore-training/helix/sitecore-helix.md

 **Sitecore Helix** is based on *modular architecture* or *package design*.
 *by [Robert C. Martin](http://staff.cs.utu.fi/~jounsmed/doos_06/material/DesignPrinciplesAndPatterns.pdf)*

-#### Sympthoms of Rotting Design
+#### Symptoms of Rotting Design
 - **Rigidity - Inflexibility**
 	- Software becomes difficult to change
 * **Fragility**
-	- Sofware tends to break in many places every time it is updated
+	- Software tends to break in many places every time it is updated
-* **Inmobility**
+* **Immobility**
 	- Software modules are too dependent on other modules and its rewritten instead of being reused
 * **Viscosity**
 	- Software become to hacky and looses its design or environment
 * **Changing Requirements**
 	- Changing the requirements tends to be more prone to change the initial design bit by bit as changes continues, the malignancy sets in.
 * **Dependency Management**
-	- lack of dependency management causes the software to degrade and becomes Rigid, Fragile, Inmovable and Viscous
+	- lack of dependency management causes the software to degrade and becomes Rigid, Fragile, Immovable and Viscous
 ----

 ## Principles of Object Oriented Design